bas-ansible-roles-collection/system-firewall/README.md

     * **MUST** be specified where a firewall service is to be managed on CentOS/`firewalld`, otherwise **MUST NOT** be specified
     * Specifies the name of the firewall service to be managed
-    * The presence of this option is used to determine this item applies to CentOS/`firewalld` machines
+    * The presence of this option determines this item applies to CentOS/`firewalld` machines
     * Values **MUST** be valid user firewall services, as determined by the `firewalld` firewall
     * Example: `foo`
 * *zone*